Reduce non-elective admissions with our digital care home service

 The digital care home service is currently underpinning NHS England’s Sheffield test bed, the Perfect Patient Pathway.

 Staff can use the digital care home service by simply logging into a portal using a desktop or logging into our app on a tablet device.
-The data integrates directly into clinical systems including SystmOne and EMIS Web, meaning it can be accessed by NHS teams remotely.
+The data integrates into clinical systems, meaning it can be accessed by NHS teams remotely.
 Staff can input resident’s readings directly into the portal using the app offline, without the need for a WiFi connection.

 Our digital care home service can be used to intensively monitor patients discharged from hospital and data can be reviewed by NHS teams including an NHS 111 operator or a GP.